Quite Complete Real Closed fields: Introduction

-Our problem translate to considering cuts of $K$ and their pair of cofinalities.
-Our strategy is: \begin{enumerate} \item[(a)] we consider some properties of cuts (of a real closed field) being Dedekind, being Scott, being positive, being additive, being multiplicative, \item[(b)] we define dependence relation on the set of cuts of $K$, which satisfies the Steinitz assumptions, \item[(c)] realizing a maximal independent family of cuts with the right pairs of cofinality, we get a ``one step symmetric closure''.
+Our problem of constructing such fields translate to considering cuts of $K$ and their pair of cofinalities.
+Our strategy is: \mn \begin{enumerate} \item[$(a)$] we consider some properties of cuts (of a real closed field), namely being Dedekind, being Scott, being positive, being additive, being multiplicative, \sn \item[$(b)$] we define dependence relation on the set of cuts of $K$, which satisfies the Steinitz assumptions, \sn \item[$(c)$] realizing a maximal independent family of cuts with the right pairs of cofinality, we get a ``one step symmetric closure''. \end{enumerate} \mn It is fine: we can show existence and uniqueness.
+But will iterating this ``atomic closure'' eventually terminate? \mn \begin{enumerate} \item[$(d)$] For a field $K$ we define a similar chain inside $K$, its minimal length being called $h(K)$ \sn \item[$(e)$] we define the depth $d(K)$ of $K$ \sn \item[$(f)$] we show that $h(K)$, and $d(K)$ are quite closed and show that our iterated closure from (c) does not increase the cardinality too much \sn \item[$(g)$] we finally show that after $d(K)+1$ steps the iterated closure from (c) terminate. \end{enumerate} \mn Two later works (around 2012) seem relevant.
+One is by Kuhlmann-Kuhlman-Shelah \cite{Sh:1024} deal with symmetrically complete ordered sets for generalizations of Banach fix point theorem.

-It is fine: we can show existence and uniqueness.
-But will iterating this ``atomic closure'' eventually terminate? \item[(d)] For a field $K$ we define a similar chain inside $K$, its minimal length being $h(K)$ \item[(e)] we define the depth $d(K)$ of $K$ \item[(f)] we show that $h(K)$, and $d(K)$ are quite closed and show that our iterated closure from (c) do increase the cardinality much \item[(g)] we finally show that after $\leq \omega_2$ steps the iterated closure from (c) termenate. \end{enumerate}
+The other, Malliaris-Shelah \cite{Sh:998} prove that for $T = \Th(\bbN)$ this is false.
+Malliaris ask (2013) whether we can generalize Theorem \ref{y4} to any o-minimal theory $T$.
+This is very reasonable but by the proof of \cite[\S2]{Sh:405} for, e.g. the theory of $(\bbR,e^x)$ this fails, but it is o-minimal by the celebrated theorem of Wilkie \cite{Wil96}.